abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ## Anticorruption Layer

 This kind of integration is based on the fact that two different *Bounded Context* may have different *Ubiquitous Language* and/or different modeling techniques.
-This differentiation in the context of integration may leads to adaptation that causes corruption in  the *Bounded Context*.
+This differentiation in the context of integration may lead to adaptation that causes corruption in  the *Bounded Context*.
 To prevent the corruption, *Anticorruption Layer* can be used.